Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 ### Names

-**ChainKD** stands for “Chain Key Derivation”.
+**ChainKD** stands for “Chain Key Derivation.”

-**Xpub** and **xprv** are terms adoped from the [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) scheme where public and private keys are _extended_ with additional entropy (“derivation key”)
+**Xpub** and **xprv** are terms adopted from the [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) scheme where public and private keys are _extended_ with additional entropy (“derivation key”).

 **Derivation key** or **dk** is an additional 32-byte code stored within _xpub_ and _xprv_ that allows deriving child keys and proving linkage between any pair of child keys.
-In BIP32 that code is called “chain code”.
+In BIP32 that code is called the “chain code.”
 We chose not to reuse the term of BIP32 in order to make it more explicit that the derivation key is _semi-private_.

 ### Deriving hardened keys from non-hardened ones

-The derivation method only affects relationship between the key and its parent, but does not affect how other keys are derived from that key.
+The derivation method only affects the relationship between the key and its parent.
+It does not affect how other keys are derived from that key.
 Note that secrecy of all derived private keys (both hardened and non-hardened, at all levels) from a non-hardened key depends on keeping either the parent extended public key secret, or all non-hardened sibling keys secret.